 - use of medicines that disrupt thyroid hormone production — such as antithyroid drugs, sulfonamides, or lithium — during pregnancy

 Iodine deficiency is no longer considered a health risk in the United States due to the introduction of iodized salt.
-However, it’s still the of impaired neurological function in the world.
+However, it’s still the

 Because our bodies don’t make iodine, we need to get it from food.
 Iodine gets into food through soil.
 In some parts of the world, the soil is lacking in iodine.